silvercircle/silvercircle.github.io/_posts/2017-09-20-remembering-the-eighties.md

    of them turning into a capital disaster.
 I was a young teenage boy and this weekend was meant to become an exciting last summer vacations weekend as my dad took me and my older brother on a two days long journey with the intention to visit both these events.
+media:
+    mor_banner:
+        name: mor_banner.jpg
+        path: /
+        desc: "The official Monsters of Rock 1988 poster"
+    great_white:
+        name: greatwhite.jpg
+        path: /
+        desc: "Great White performing at Monsters Of Rock 1988"
+    white_car:
+        name: white_car.jpg
+        path: ramstein/
+        desc: "We stood near this place maybe an hour earlier, left and behind is the icecream truck that received a direct hit.
+These people probably didn't realize what hit them as everything happened extremely fast."
 ---

 # Remembering the eighties